Cantido/carcer/content/Sessions/Session 30.md

 We soon find [[Velmira Sorrel]] writing on the walls and drawing eyes with chalk.
 She refuses to cooperate with us, and among the nonsense she repeats "thirty feet" and "five fathoms."

-[[Saria]] prepared Comprehend Language, and points out a poem.
+[[Saria Nylora]] prepared Comprehend Language, and points out a poem.
 It's a riddle about freeing someone by collecting [[The Five Fathoms]].

 [[Aster]] dives into the deeper water in the cavern, and finds the bottom.
 It is littered with bodies.
 Among the bodies he finds a bright white ivory coral carving of a spiral.
 He scoops it up with a piece of clothing, but as he does, a rush of bubbles holds him to the bottom.
 He messages [[Rhask Ocomzu|Rhask]] who jumps in to help, but is pulled down as well.